Start your career off right.

 - Support from mentors

-We are no longer accepting applications for the Fall 2018 New Graduate Nurse Residency Program.
+We are no longer accepting applications for the Spring 2019 New Graduate Nurse Residency Program.
 Positions for the New Graduate Nurse Residency Program are available several times a year.
 Please continue to visit this page for updates regarding future opportunities.

 New Grad Nurse Residency Program FAQs

 When does Sharp HealthCare hire new grad RNs?

 At Sharp, we offer the New Grad Nurse Residency Program three times a year, posting in January, June and October.

 Which units hire new grads?